zxcvbnius/slate/source/index.md

 **Maven**

 1. Navigate to your build.gradle file at the app level (not project level) and ensure that you include the following:

     ` maven { url "https://dl.bintray.com/zxcvbnius/maven"}`

 2. Add compile **'com.duolc.diuitapi:message:0.1.1'** to the dependencies of your project
 3. In the Android Studio Menu: Tools -> Android -> Sync Project with Gradle Files

 **Jar**

 1. Download the release package and unzip
 2. Create a new project with Android Studio
 3. Copy the **diuit-api-VERSION.jar** folder into app/libs
 4. In the Android Studio Menu: Tools -> Android -> Sync Project with Gradle Files

 ## Initialization

-### iOS

-- In your **AppDelegate.m** or **AppDelegate.swift**, add following:

 ```objective_c
 #import <DUMessaging/DUMessaging-Swift.h>